-- Budget/Avis – $16.75 per rental month,or $3.95 per rental day, plus your tolls.
+- Budget/Avis – $19.75 per rental month,or $3.95 per rental day, plus your tolls.

-- Dollar/Thrifty (Florida) – $52.49 per rental week or $10.95 per rental day, includes your tolls.
+- (Florida) – $52.49 per rental week or $10.95 per rental day, includes your tolls.

-- Dollar/Thrifty (Denver E470) – $62.49 per rental week or $12.49 per rental day, includes your tolls.
+- (Denver E470) – $62.49 per rental week or $12.49 per rental day, includes your tolls.

-- Dollar/Thrifty (Golden Gate Bridge) – $59.95 per rental week or $11.99 per rental day, includes your tolls.
+- (Golden Gate Bridge) – $59.99 per rental week or $11.99 per rental day, includes your tolls.

 Please remember that local taxes and fees apply to all transactions.

 You don’t have to use E-tolling in areas where it it is not yet mandatory – you can still pay by cash.
 But, if you have been through an E-toll once and activated the facility to your rental, then you will still have to pay the facility charge plus that toll even if you pay by cash for all the others.
 When you pay with cash, please obtain a receipt as proof of payment.
 Also ensure you switch your transponder off.
 Transponders can trigger the toll before you pull up to pay by cash.

-To read about the SunPass system in Florida please see this page.
+- The SunPass system in Florida please see this page.

-To read specific instructions for rental cars using the Golden Gate Bridge please see this page.
+- Specific instructions for rental cars using the Golden Gate Bridge please see this page.

-To read about FasTrak in California please see this page.
+- FasTrak in California please see this page.

-Toronto in Canada is also a Cashless Toll Highway area.
+- Toronto in Canada is also a Cashless Toll Highway area.

 A tip is to continue to pay cash for tolls on the journey from the airport to your accommodation to make sure you don’t incur any charges before you have a chance to pair your rental car to your Transponder account.